 The cantilever stacking cranes have delivered high productivity, fast integration and short ramp up time to full production.
 For instance Sun Kwang’s terminal in Incheon shifted from their RTG terminal to the new terminal equipped with automatic cantilever stacking cranes in just one day, and doubled the handled container volume in six months after opening of the new terminal.

 Now we also see a new pattern.
 A number of brownfield terminals in the Asia region have adopted a step by step approach in increasing the yard capacity and productivity.
 Projects where as few as four automatic cantilever stacking cranes were installed in an existing RT operation have already been completed and more are under delivery.
 Today the automated cantilever stacking cranes can be said to be a preferred yard equipment in high productivity terminals with about 700 units in operation/under delivery worldwide.

-> The paper was originally published in Port Technology journal edtion 77 in 2018 and at Port Technology website.
+The paper was originally published in Port Technology journal edtion 77 in 2018.